 Note that for the purposes of MHO E, only surface water administration that occurs to fulfill Nebraska's Compact obligations as described in the IMPs for Upper Republican, Middle Republican, and Lower Republican NRDs is included.
-Surface water administration that is required by the terms of the Final Settlement Stipulation (FSS) is excluded from MHO E. For more information, see "Surface Water Administration for Compact Compliance," page 26.
+Surface water administration that is required by the terms of the FSS is excluded from MHO E. For more information, see "Surface Water Administration for Compact Compliance."

-MHO E Evaluation Results for 2022
+MHO E Evaluation Results for 2023

-MHO E evaluation results are summarized in Table 31.
-For 2022, MHO E is being achieved, as surface water use within the basin has not been administered for Compact Compliance.
-For further details, see "Surface Water Administration for Compact Compliance," page 26.
+MHO E evaluation results are summarized in Table 30.
+For 2023, MHO E is being achieved, as surface water use within the basin has not been administered for Compact Compliance.
+For further details, see "Surface Water Administration for Compact Compliance."